Become a Water Smart Contractor

 You may print out the Water Smart Program Agreement, sign it and mail it in—or sign it when you attend one of the classes.
-You must submit the signed agreement and attend the required Water Smart Contractor classes before you are added to our list of contractors.
+You must submit the signed agreement and attend the required Water Smart Landscaper classes before you are added to our list of landscapers.

-If you are already enrolled as a Water Smart Contractor and need to make changes to your company profile, call the Southern Nevada Water Authority Conservation Division at 702-862-3736.
+If you are already enrolled as a Water Smart Landscaper and need to make changes to your company profile, call the Southern Nevada Water Authority Conservation Division at 702-862-3761.

 Mandatory initial training

-The Southern Nevada Water Authority (SNWA) requires landscape contractors who enroll in the Water Smart Contractor program to agree to provide the following Water Smart standards to each of its customers:
+The Southern Nevada Water Authority (SNWA) requires landscape contractors who enroll in the Water Smart Landscaper program to agree to provide the following Water Smart standards to each of its customers:

-- Irrigation systems (if properly maintained) can be operated according to the schedule provided by the contractor, without creating flow or spray that leaves the property and without violating local days of the week and time of the day watering restrictions after an approved 30-day water use exemption has expired.
+- Irrigation systems (if properly maintained) can be operated according to the schedule provided by the Contractor, without creating flow or spray that leaves the property and without violating local day of the week and time of day water restriction.

-- Upon request, a Certified Landscape Irrigation Auditor (provided as a consultant or have one employed on staff) upon request of the customer.
+- A Certified Landscape Irrigation Auditor will be provided (as a consultant or employed on staff) upon request of the customer.

-- On all new landscape installations separate control zones (valves) will be used for each type of watering device, and drip emitters will be operated separately from sprinkler heads.
-(This provision may be waived for landscape retrofits by mutual agreement between Contractor and customer.)
+- On all new landscape installations separate control zones (valves) will be used for each type of water delivery device: drip emitters will be operated separately from sprinklers heads.

-- A seasonal watering schedule shall be provided for each irrigation zone.
+- A seasonal water schedule shall be provided for each watering zone.

 - Non-turf areas will include a minimum 2-inch layer of mulching material.
 All mulches and surface treatments must be permeable to air and water.

-- A 1-year written limited warranty shall be provided to the customer.
-(Terms of the warranty are at the discretion of the Contractor).
+- A 1-year written warranty shall be provided to the customer.
+(Terms are at the discretion of the Contractor).

 - All maintenance contracts must contain the following provisions: